-See Jennifer Lopez’s Fashionable Tribute to Kobe and Gianna Bryant
+See Jennifer Lopez’s Tribute to Kobe and Gianna Bryant

 by Mike Vulpo | Mon., Feb.
 24, 2020 11:05 AM

-Jennifer Lopez is honoring Kobe Bryant and his daughter Gianna Bryant in her own fashionable way.
+Jennifer Lopez is honoring Kobe Bryant and his daughter Gianna Bryant in her own special way.

 Shortly before the father-daughter duo's celebration of life kicked off at the Staples Center in Los Angeles, Jennifer took to Instagram and showcased how she's watching the special ceremony.